 - Trains and assists plant personnel in safety and quality control procedures.

 - Reviews project plan including cost estimates, timelines, and blueprints; interpret and recommend changes to plans.

 - Ensures facility compliance with regulatory requirements, and continuous and relation operation.

 - Develops operational plans for facility projects; such as construction or renovation, HVAC, maintenance and machine installation.

 Common Career Paths for Plant Engineer

 Although it's unusual, some Plant Engineers transition into jobs as Manufacturing Engineering Managers.
 The latter group reports earning a slightly lower median of $95K per year, though.
-Many Plant Engineers choose to become Mechanical Engineers and Maintenance Managers as their careers advance.
-However, folks in those positions report median salaries of $18K less and $22K less, respectively.
+Plant Engineers most frequently advance into Mechanical Engineer and Maintenance Manager roles even though the median salaries are $17K lower and $21K lower, respectively.